katerinanavab/webdocs/docs/course-info.md

 </div>

 </details>

+* 💯 **GRADE IMPROVEMENT POLICY**: You may re-submit projects for a full RE-GRADE, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
+  * When re-working your projects, you are encouraged to come to office hours for help or more feedback.
+I am way more likely to grade your work favorably if you've shown effort towards improving your skills...
+  * Coding is an iterative process which means it is VERY normal not to have your programs working perfectly the first time!
+Programmers often have to edit their code many times.

+* ⏰ **LATE WORK POLICY**: Late projects may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.

+> {: .warning }
+> Whenever you submit work late, after the assignment has been graded, you must **SEND ME AN EMAIL**!
+Otherwise I will not be notified.

 ### Homework (30% of total grade)
 * 💬 Homework will be assigned in the form of a "**CodeCollab**": like posting on a discussion board, but with a shared goal of figuring out how some 🔍 mystery code 🔍 works.